 In order to go to the estimation results use the "Result" button above the toolbar.

-The results are presented in summary and detail forms, similar to PtP mode.
-The summary report allows you to make an overall estimation of the planning link.
+The results are presented in summary and detail forms, similar to the PtP mode.
+The summary report allows you to make an overall estimation of the planned link.
 It includes the following information:

-- Links parameters and device models for each point.
+- Link parameters and device models for each point.